CITGuru/svgit/README.md

 [![NPM](https://img.shields.io/npm/v/svgit.svg)](https://www.npmjs.com/package/svgit) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 This is a simple react library built on [react-inlinesvg](https://github.com/gilbarbara/react-inlinesvg) for manipulating svgs.
 You can pretty much manipulate `path`,`g`, and other svg components by using their index (more to come) and attrs.
+This is still at its crude stage.

 ## Install